azhuge233/ASFShortcut-HN/README.md

 The app communicates with your ASF instance by sending POST requests to its `/Api/Command` endpoint.

-Demo video on Mate 60 Pro: [BV1fXC9BZE62](https://www.bilibili.com/video/BV1fXC9BZE62/)
+Demo video on Mate 60 Pro: [BV1fXC9BZE62](https://www.bilibili.com/video/BV1fXC9BZE62/) (older version, does not include testing page)

 _Only tested on Mate 60 Pro._